What Are the Best Mulches for Raised Beds? 5 Great Options

 Grass clippings demand extra preparation before going into the garden.
 You’ll typically have to spread your clippings out to let them air dry for 1–2 days.
 Wet grass can form slimy, smelly mats that will restrict oxygen and moisture from reaching the soil, ultimately doing more harm than good.

 Fortunately, the hard work of drying clippings pays off over the long term.
-Clippings store easily in bags and barrels or under tarps, providing a usable supply for 1–2 years.
+Clippings are stored easily in bags and barrels or under tarps, providing a usable supply for 1–2 years.
 They also make a perfect addition to composts alongside popular carbon-rich mulches like newspaper and straw.

 2. Newspaper and Cardboard